General Patient Information

 If you are having an operation you will need to sign a consent form.
 If you require an anaesthetic you will have the opportunity to discuss this with your anaesthetist.
 The medical and nursing staff are happy to answer any questions or concerns you may have.

-If you are receiving certain benefits you may be able to claim for help with your travelling expenses and car park charges or a refund of public transport costs (upon production of bus/rail receipts) when coming to hospital for treatment.
+If you’re receiving certain benefits you may be able to claim for help with your travelling expenses and car park charges or a refund of public transport costs (on production of bus/rail receipts) when coming to hospital for treatment.

 You will need to produce current proof of the benefit you receive, together with proof of your appointment.
 Please note the hospital is not authorised to pay: